 We have made provisional estimates of the accounting impacts of certain provisions of the Tax Act.
 We continue to obtain, analyze and interpret additional guidance issued and will revise our estimates as additional information becomes available.
-The provisional accounting impacts may change in future reporting periods until the accounting is finalized, which will occur no later than one year from the enactment date.
+The provisional accounting impacts may change in the subsequent reporting period when our accounting analysis is finalized, as permitted by the SEC Staff Accounting Bulletin 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act.

-As part of the adoption of a new territorial tax system applicable to foreign earnings, the Tax Act requires us to pay a onetime tax ("transition tax") on previously untaxed earnings and profits of our foreign subsidiaries at a rate of 15.5% on such earnings represented by foreign cash and certain other net current assets, and 8% on the remaining earnings, in each case reduced by certain foreign tax credits.
-In the first quarter of fiscal 2018, we recorded a provisional transition tax expense of \$118 million on deferred foreign earnings, which was comprised of \$86 million for fiscal 2018 plus other ancillary effects recorded in the first fiscal quarter, long-term income taxes payable of \$533 million, and a reduction in our deferred tax liability of \$415 million.
-As a result of a change to our corporate tax structure, we updated our Tax Act calculation during the three months ended June 1, 2018.
-This included an additional provisional transition tax expense of \$28 million on deferred foreign earnings, a decrease of deferred tax assets by \$72 million which also included utilization of credits that we estimate will be available to reduce the transition tax, and a reduction of long-term income taxes payable by \$44 million.
+As part of the adoption of a new territorial tax system we recorded a provisional transition tax expense of \$118 million on deferred foreign earnings, which was comprised of \$86 million for fiscal 2018 plus other ancillary effects recorded in the first fiscal quarter, long-term income taxes payable of \$533 million, and a reduction in our deferred tax liability of \$415 million.
+As a result of a change to our corporate tax structure that provided us the ability to deduct more expenses against our earnings in the U.S., we updated our Tax Act calculation during the three months ended June 1, 2018.
+This included an additional provisional transition tax expense of \$28 million on deferred foreign earnings, a decrease of deferred tax assets by \$72 million which also included utilization of credits that we estimate will be available to reduce the transition tax, and a reduction of long-term income tax payable by \$44 million.
+As a result of technical guidance updates on the interpretations of the Tax Act available in the quarter, we updated our Tax Act calculation during the three months ended August 31, 2018.
+The application of this guidance resulted in an additional net provisional tax expense of \$24 million, a decrease of net deferred tax assets by \$25 million, an increase in unrecognized tax benefits included in the long-term income tax payable of \$69 million, a reduction of the short-term income taxes payable of \$7 million, and a reduction to the long-term income tax payable of \$62 million.
+To calculate the transition tax, we estimated our deferred foreign income for fiscal 2018 because the information needed to complete the calculation will not be known until our taxable income is known.
+In addition, U.S. and foreign audit settlements may significantly impact the estimated transition tax.
+The impact of the U.S. and foreign audits on the transition tax will be known as the audits are concluded.
 We intend to elect to pay the federal transition tax over a period of eight years as permitted by the Tax Act.
-As a result, we reclassified \$39 million from long-term income taxes payable to short-term income taxes payable for the first installment payment due in fiscal 2019.
+As a result, in the second quarter of fiscal 2018, we reclassified \$39 million from long-term income taxes payable to short-term income taxes payable for the first installment payment due in fiscal 2019.
+During the three months ended August 31, 2018, we reclassified \$5 million from short-term income taxes payable to long-term income taxes payable as a result of the updated technical guidance on the interpretations of the Tax Act.